Ramsai1234/EXPERIMENT-NO--03-INTERFACING-ANALOG-INPUT-SENSOR-POT-WITH-ARDUINO-/README.md

+## AIM:
-**AIM**:  To interface a Analog  input (angular displacement sensor POT) and scale the values up on change in the input.
+To interface a Analog  input (angular displacement sensor POT) and scale the values up on change in the input.

 **COMPONENTS REQUIRED:**